History of medicine in the United States: Nursing

 As Campbell (1984) shows, the nursing profession was transformed by World War II.
 Army and Navy nursing was highly attractive and a larger proportion of nurses volunteered for service higher than any other occupation in American society.

-The public image of the nurses was highly favorable during the war, as exemplified by such Hollywood films as Cry "Havoc", which made the selfless nurses heroes under enemy fire.
-Some nurses were captured by the Japanese, but in practice they were kept out of harm's way, with the great majority stationed on the home front.
 The medical services were large operations, with over 600,000 soldiers, and ten enlisted men for every nurse.
 Nearly all the doctors were men, with women doctors allowed only to examine patients from the Women's Army Corps.

 Women in Medicine

 In the colonial era, women played a major role in terms of healthcare, especially regarding midwives and childbirth.
 Local healers used herbal and folk remedies to treat friends and neighbors.
 Published housekeeping guides included instructions in medical care and the preparation of common remedies.
 Nursing was considered a female role.
-Babies were delivered at home without the services of a physician well into the 20th century, making the midwife a central figure in healthcare.

-The professionalization of medicine, starting slowly in the early 19th century, included systematic efforts to minimize the role of untrained uncertified women and keep them out of new institutions such as hospitals and medical schools.